AkshitaJindal1/Heart-Disease-Prediction/README.md

    - Analysis of categorical columns
    - Analysis of numerical columns
    - Analysis of the target column – HeartDisease
-5. Prediction of Heart Disease using K-nearest neighbours (KNN) model
+5. Prediction of Heart Disease
+   - Using K-nearest neighbours (KNN) model
-6. Prediction of Heart Disease using Logistic Regression model
+   - Using Logistic Regression model
 7. Comparing models
 8. Conclusion

 Note: The Jupyter notebook itself further contains various headings, subheadings, notes, and comments (followed by #) to help navigate and run the code in order, without errors.